Smokeout Tips for Cold Turkey Quitters

 9. Emotional Phases - Chemical dependency upon smoking nicotine is one of the most intense, repetitive and dependable relationships you've likely ever known.
 It has infected almost every aspect of your life.
 Be prepared to experience a normal sense of emotional loss when quitting.
 Expect to travel through and experience six different emotional phases: (1) denial, (2) anger, (3) bargaining, (4) depression, (5) acceptance, and (6) complacency.

-11. Zyban - Talk to your doctor about Zyban (bupropion) should you feel the need to slightly diminish early anxieties.
-In clinical studies, bupropion performed roughly 15 percentage points above placebo at six months.
+11. Zyban - Talk to your doctor about Zyban (bupropion) should you feel the need to slightly diminish early anxieties or have depression concerns.
 Although its use comes with some risks, including a one in a thousand risk of seizure, they pale in comparison to smoking's risks.

 15. Don't Get Intimidated - Don't let the above quitting method study findings intimidate you.
 Instead use them to gauge just how serious the challenge before you actually is.
 Quitting is entirely do-able, as evidenced by the fact that here in the U.S. we have more ex-smokers than current smokers.
 Although quitting isn't easy it is simple, and considering that you have never taken a puff that didn't destroy more of your body's ability to receive and transport life-giving oxygen, and add more cancer causing chemicals to your body, it is worth the effort.
 There is just one rule: no nicotine today, Never Take Another Puff!